roytang/blog/content/quotes/sig.md

 ---

-Paradise is not a place -- it&#x27;s a state of mind.
+Paradise is not a place -- it's a state of mind.

 ---